cuzox/primed-model/README.md

 }
 ```
 **Note**: `Cat` is being passed to the `Primed` decorator as a *string* in the `Person` class because TS/JS does not allow classes which haven't been defined to be referenced by value

-## Features

-- Recursively and dynamically create model instances, automatically instantiated by default, unless `required: false` is specified in the `Primed` options
-- Specify properties for classes defined after the point of reference passing a string to `Primed`
-- Pass a factory function to `Primed` for custom data types
-- Getters are enumerable by default so that they show when iterating over the keys or in the string representation of your class (using `JSON.stringify`)
-- Provided `clone` method for copying whole instances

 ## Example usage
 ### Initializing with empty constructor